LucianoCirino/MHWI-LedgeLBG/README.md

 ## TEN THOUSAND VOLTS

-- At the pinnacle of base raw damage, this gun also holds the title for the most devastating Normal 3 and Sticky 3 ledge bowgun in game.
+- At the pinnacle of base raw damage, this gun also holds the title as the most devastating Normal 3 and Sticky 3 LLBG in the game.

 <table>
 <tr style="vertical-align:top;">